 2016 was a fiscal year of major challenges for Audi, but also a year of key strategic decisions for the future.
 The company is looking to 2017 with cautious optimism.

-With 1.87 million automobiles, the Audi brand increased deliveries by nearly four percent in 2016.
+With around 1.87 million automobiles, the Audi brand increased deliveries by nearly four percent in 2016.
 In the USA, Audi bucked the trend and was the only brand in its core competition with substantial growth.
-Worldwide, the brand with the four rings was able to balance out market turbulences and posted growth in all three core regions.
-The new models were particularly successful sellers: The Audi A4 grew by one-fourth in Europe and is now the market leader in its segment.
-The Audi Q7 doubled the average annual sales of its predecessor and broke the 100,000-unit mark for the first time.
-The new Audi A2, Audi Q5 and Audi A5 models rejuvenated the product portfolio.
-The market introduction of the Audi A8 and the presentation of the Audi A7 make 2017 the Year of the Full-Size Class.
+The new models in particular contributed to the sales success at Audi in 2016: The A4 grew by one-fourth in Europe and is now the market leader in its segment.
+The Audi Q7 doubled the average annual sales of its predecessor and broke the 100,000-unit mark worldwide for the first time.
+In 2017 the new Audi A2, Audi Q5 and Audi A5 models continued the rejuvenation of the model range.
+The launch of the Audi A8 and the presentation of the Audi A7 make 2017 the Year of the Full-Size Class.

 Audi is focusing on new products and technologies with an eye on the year 2025.
-A veritable electrification campaign is being launched so that by the middle of the next decade, every third Audi customers buys an electric vehicle.
-Kicking things off in 2018 will be the Audi e-tron, an SUV in the upper mid-size class.
+The company is gearing up an electrification campaign, and has set itself the goal of ensuring that by the middle of the next decade every third Audi sold will be an electric vehicle.
+Kicking things off in 2018 will be the Audi e-tron (This vehicle is not yet available on the market.
+It does not yet have Whole Vehicle Type Approval and is therefore not subject to Directive 1999/94/EC.), an SUV in the upper mid-size class.
 By 2020, Audi will have three electric vehicles in the portfolio.
 From 2021, all core models will be electrified.
 Digitalization, sustainability and urban mobility are the pillars of the new corporate strategy.
 Audi is in the middle of its transformation into a digital premium car company offering holistic solutions for individual premium mobility.

 Modern forms of working, such as mobile working, digital tools and progressive health management are helping to transform the work environment.
 There is a focus on tailored qualification measures, particularly in the area of electric mobility.
 Audi intends to work with its partners to provide the systems required for electric mobility; a quick charger infrastructure is to be established along Europe’s main transportation corridors.

 Audi is a leader in highly automated driving.
-From the key technology piloted driving – which will be available in the new Audi A8 as soon as the legal framework governing piloted driving has been established in the large core markets – to self-driving systems with no steering wheel or pedals: the premium brand is a driving force behind this key technology.
+From the key technology piloted driving – as soon as the legal framework governing piloted driving has been established in the large core markets – to self-driving systems with no steering wheel or pedals: the premium brand is a driving force behind this key technology.
 To this end, Audi has recently established a separate, independent company called Autonomous Intelligent Driving GmbH.

 An important step in the expansion of its global production network was the September 2016 opening of the most advanced automobile factory in Mexico.
 The plant in San José Chiapa has since been producing the Audi Q5 for the world market.
 Besides 12 production locations in ten countries, there is also the Lamborghini factory in Italy, the Ducati motorcycle plant in Italy and two additional Ducati sites in Thailand and Brazil.
 Both brands posted record unit sales in 2016 (3,457 Lamborghini supercars and more than 55,000 Ducati motorcycles).
 For 2017, the Audi Group’s Italian subsidiaries plan to introduce the Lamborghini Urus SUV and seven new Ducati models.